maxim-xu/maxim-xu.github.com/_posts/2017-09-12-maine-trip.md

 </figure>

 We played _Splendor_, _Risk_, and _Mahjong_ (麻将) and it was all fun and games until someone finally got hungry.
-In fact, cooking was the biggest problem here - you had to drive a dozen miles to buy materials.
+In fact, cooking could be the biggest problem here - you had to drive a dozen miles to buy materials.
 Luckily we brought whatever we need for a two-day trip - all we ever needed was just drinks and noodles!